 - Avoid a dog while it's eating, playing, or with its puppies.

 - Avoid barking or growling dogs.

 The CDC also provides a link to “Don't Let the Dogs Bite,” a child's safety activity book provided by the California Department of Public Health.

 Do Florida statutes include punishment for owners whose dogs cause damage or injury?

-Florida Statute §767 “Attack or bite by dangerous dog” outlines criminal penalties for owners whose dogs were previously declared “dangerous.”
+Florida Statute §767, “Attack or bite by dangerous dog,” outlines criminal penalties for owners whose dogs were previously declared “dangerous.”
+These are:

 - First-degree misdemeanor: When a previously “declared dangerous” dog commits a second unprovoked attack on another dog, the owner is guilty of a first-degree misdemeanor.
 Punishment may include fines and dog confiscation.